Based on never-before-seen results, dieting with hCG is sweeping the nation and changing the way many people are losing weight.

 - Approximately 95% of HCG Dieters polled failed to get the long terms results promised from internet hCG selling sites and gained some, if not all, of the lost weight back within 4 – 6 months or sooner.

 - 99% of HCG Dieters polled reported that internet selling sites lack the staff and knowledge of someone trained in nutrition, wellness, and/or the health industry.

-- The HCG Diet Council encourages HCG Dieters to do the diet through the combination of an appropriately trained and experienced HCG Weight Loss Coach AND one who has a minimum of 5 years in the Health and Wellness Industry.
+- The HCG Diet Council encourages HCG Dieters to do the HCG Diet through the combination of an appropriately trained and experienced HCG Weight Loss Coach AND one who has a minimum of 5 years experience in the Health and Wellness Industry.

 - The Council also supports accurate, truthful advertising about the HCG Diet.
 This enables the consumer to have access to honest information and in turn have realistic expectations when embarking on the diet.

 - There are many options available to the consumer to access the HCG Diet.
 Do your homework, know your source, and shy away from false claims and “internet diet coaches” pretending to be what they are not.